mdglearngit/pdsnd_github/README.md

 Data files: chicago.csv, new_york_city.csv, washington.csv

 ### Credits
+I'd like to give credit to the Udacity graders. i.e. YOU, reading this right now.
+Thank you for the work you do in helping those of us taking the classes to learn skills that we need to stay competitive in the job market.
+I am taking the class to make a career shift and your efforts are helping me do that.
+I hope you have a wonderful day.

 Below, please find the webpages I read when completing project to help me troubleshoot my code or get ideas on how to approach a requirement. https://docs.python.org/3.6/library/index.html https://pandas.pydata.org/pandas-docs/stable/reference/general_functions.html#top-level-dealing-with-datetimelike